Updated Oct 30th, 2024

 Yes.
 Like Universal Analytics, GA4 is considered a free property type.
 This means no costs are involved in using one or more Google Analytics 4 properties on your account.

-How to Set Up Google Analytics 4: A Simple Guide
+Steps to Enable Google Analytics 4:

 Despite being highly advanced in terms of the features it offers, GA4 is surprisingly simple to set up.